JonSno29/JonSno29/README.md

 <img src="userstoryread.gif" width="400px" height="40px"></p>

 ```
-  My name is Jon Snover and I am a University Of Minnesota,

-  Full-Stack Coding Bootcamp Graduate.
+  My name is Jon Snover and I am a University Of Minnesota, Full-Stack Coding Bootcamp Graduate.

-  I came across the coding bootcamp while studying

-  to become a Real Estate agent, when I asked myself
+  I came across the coding bootcamp while researching and studying to become a Real Estate agent, I asked myself

-  “What do you really want to do?”.

-   My goal is to become a web developer,

-   I love to problem solve,
+  “What do you really want?”.
+My goal is to become a web developer, I love to problem solve,

   be creative and go above and beyond.

-  I am a very hard worker and believe

-  I would make a strong addition to the your team,
+I am a very hard worker and believe I would make a strong addition to the your team,

-  please check out my GitHub.
+  Please check out my GitHub.

 ```
 <p align="center">
 <img src="TOCread.gif" width="700px" height="40px"></p>